-First, students must select one of the two tracks DESIGN or DIGITALISATION.
-In addition to the program admissions, there are additional requirements for the DESIGN track.
+First, students must select one of the two tracks INDUSTRIAL DESIGN or DIGITALISATION.

-Design Track
+Industrial Design Track

-Students who wish to take the DESIGN track should select the Design Philosophy & Practice course in the first segment of year 1.
-Admission to the DESIGN track will be based on the student performance in that course.
-The DESIGN track has the following mandatory courses (elective block 1):
+Students who wish to take the INDUSTRIAL DESIGN track should select the Design Philosophy & Practice course in the first segment of year 1.
+The INDUSTRIAL DESIGN track has the following mandatory courses (elective block 1):

+- Design Philosophy & Practice

+- Design Methodology in Industrial Design Project

+- Enterprise Course in Product Design

-- Design Philosophy & Practice - Design Methodology in Industrial Design Project - Sensation, perception & interaction in Design the 21 credits requirement.
+- Realization of Industrial Design Project

+- Sensation, perception & interaction in Design

+INDUSTRIAL DESIGN track students who have less than 21 credits in mathematics in their undergraduate education, must take a mathematics course (e.g., Multidisciplinary Optimization) an their elective course to complete the 21 credits requirement.
 Other than that, the students are free to select any course within the topic, provided that the prerequisites for the course are met.